Lived Experience Highlighted in New UK Report on Poverty

 National and International Implications

 We hope that this study and our messages will contribute to understanding poverty in all its forms in the UK.
 In line with the Sustainable Development Goals, our aim is to influence international efforts to understand how material inequalities undermine well-being and personal and social development.
-We hope these messages will lead to further studies on the effects of poverty.
+The hope is these messages will lead to further studies on the effects of poverty.

 We are committed to sharing what we have learned because we want our way of working — putting the voices of people with experience of poverty front and centre — to become the norm in research rather than the exception.